Our Pasadena Workers’ Compensation Attorney Answers Your Questions

 Who Pays for Workers’ Compensation?

 State law requires California employers to purchase workers’ compensation insurance.
 California employers have a few options for ensuring they meet the state’s workers’ compensation insurance requirements.
 They can purchase workers’ compensation insurance through a licensed insurance company or state fund.
-Some may opt to self-insure.
+Additionally, some may opt to self-insure.
 In either case, the bottom line is that California employers must offer workers’ compensation.

 How is Workers’ Compensation Calculated?

 Workers’ compensation can cover lost wages while you recover, or indefinitely if you suffered permanent impairment.
-You would receive payments through workers’ compensation insurance.
+You would then receive payments through workers’ compensation insurance.

 How much you can recover for an injury or illness depends on the circumstances and type of benefit involved.
 You may recover two-thirds of your pre-tax gross wages.
 However, there are limits to workers’ compensation benefits in California.